First published on July 21, 2020.

-First, as soon as we receive a fear-arousing message, we appraise its “perceived” threat level.
-Here the keyword is “perceived”.
-What matters most is the message recipient’s perceived threat level, not the message sender’s perceived threat level.
-Often, message senders who tend to be more knowledgeable than the message recipients become disappointed because the message senders think the recipients do not perceive to the level that the senders perceive.
-Being at a higher position in the social ladder, message framers blamed the message recipients.
+No sooner, we receive a fear-arousing message similar to the above, we appraise its “perceived” threat level.
+Here the keyword is “perceived”, the more specifically the readers’ perceived threat level, not the message sender’s perceived threat level.
+Often, message senders who tend to be more knowledgeable than the message recipients become disappointed because the message senders think the recipients do not perceive to the level that they perceive.
+Being at a higher position in the social ladder, message framers tend to blame the message recipients.

 What does the “perceived threat” refer to?